redeyes/redeyes/README.md

 ### Client Libraries

-Sometimes, all you need to expose your services is the web API.
-But other times, the barrier of entry is still too high, and to lower that barrier, you end up needing to create client libraries.
+Sometimes, all you need are well-documented web APIs.
+But other times, the barrier of entry to using those APIs is still too high, and to lower that barrier, you end up needing to create *client libraries*.

 Client libraries wrap the web API and provide language-specific, idiomatic interfaces to the same functionality.

 Like documentation, they are extremely painful to develop and keep up to date.
 You often need to create 4 - 6 different client libraries, one for every mainstream programming language (plus 1 for the niche functional language that you use!).

-It will take at least 2 weeks to develop a minimal client library for a relatively straightforward API, so we are talking months at the minimum to support mainstream languages.
+It takes at least 2 weeks to develop a minimal client library for a relatively straightforward API.
+Multiply that by the number of languages, and then include the cost of keeping all client libraries in sync with the API, and we are taking about a huge amount of effort.

-As with documentation, your code already describes what your web API expects.
+As with documentation, though, your program already encodes what your web API expects.
 Wouldn't it be nice if you could somehow use this information to avoid manually developing client libraries?

-## Fling with Metadata
+## A Short Fling with Metadata

 For a while, [Kris Nuttycombe](http://twitter.com/nuttycom) and I thought the answer to this problem might lie in metadata.